PostHog/posthog.com/contents/careers/full-stack-software-engineer.md

 ## Get in early

-Would you have rather been in the first 20 or the last 20 people to join Google?
+Would you have rather been in the first 20 or the last 20 people to join a [FAANG](https://en.wikipedia.org/wiki/Big_Tech) company?
+The early team we're hiring *right now* are building more than the software - they're building the way the company operates.

 We need engineers who care about users, can ship quickly and thrive under a lot of autonomy.
-You aren't going to have a product manager dictating what you do, but you are going to need to make intelligent design and priotization decisions with full support from the rest of the team.
+You aren't going to have a product manager dictating what you do, but you are going to need to make intelligent design and prioritization decisions with full support from the rest of the team.

 ## We can't do this without you

 Our users do not use PostHog for the most complex querying of user data imaginable.
 We aren't going to use { machine learning | AI | blockchain } any time soon.

+The technical challenge here is designing a highly scalable product right out of the box when deployed on premise, supporting a wide breadth of features that give users super powers, and enabling an ecosystem of contributors and plugins from anyone in the world so PostHog becomes a true platform.

-PostHog meets simple use cases across a broad part of product development.
-That means everything from understanding retention, conversion rates, feature usage, to feature flags and heatmaps.
+Today, PostHog meets simple use cases across a broad part of product development.
+That reaches from understanding retention, conversion rates, abd feature usage, to feature flags and heatmaps.
 Up next, we have session recording and plugins to expand our breadth even faster.

 You would be a key part in us expanding the range of functionality we are offering, or in supporting its use at scale.
 We'd want you to suggest ideas that you could take from concept to tests and deployment.